 Cook over very low heat, stirring frequently, until again as thick as mashed potatoes, about 8 minutes.

-Spread about 2/3 of hte cornmeal batter in the prepared casserole (keep the remainder covered over hot water to keep warm), making a 1 inch raised edge all around.
+Spread about 2/3 of the cornmeal batter in a lightly oiled 9x13" casserole (keep the remainder covered over hot water to keep warm), making a 1 inch raised edge all around.

 Spoon the drained black beans on top and press in lightly.